Incontinence

 SURGICAL TREATMENTS

-When bowel incontinence cannot be successfully managed using conservative treatments, a surgical evaluation should be considered.
-Several different surgical interventions used to treat bowel incontinence.
-(It is beyond the scope of this course to discuss them in detail.)
-Surgical interventions include:
+When bowel incontinence cannot be successfully managed using conservative treatments, a surgical evaluation is considered.
+Several different surgical interventions are used to treat bowel incontinence, including:

 CASE

-Mr. Flynn is a 76-year-old man with bowel incontinence.
-According to Mr. Flynn, his greatest problem is that he has been unable to play golf due to fear of bowel accidents, which he describes as “sad and depressing.”
+Donald is a 76-year-old man with bowel incontinence.
+According to the patient, his greatest problem is that he has been unable to play golf due to fear of bowel accidents, which he describes as “sad and depressing.”

-After obtaining a thorough history and performing a physical examination, the clinician determines that Mr. Flynn is experiencing frequent episodes of moderate stool leakage.
+After obtaining a thorough history and performing a physical examination, the clinician determines that Donald is experiencing frequent episodes of moderate stool leakage.
 The clinician discusses dietary changes and a bowel retraining program with the patient.
-After determining that Mr. Flynn is cognitively intact and has good manual dexterity, the clinician suggests the use of an anal plug and provides the patient with teaching and instructions on using the plug.
+After determining that Donald is cognitively intact and has good manual dexterity, the clinician suggests the use of an anal plug and provides the patient with teaching and instructions on using the plug.

-At a follow-up visit six weeks later, Mr. Flynn describes the changes he has been making, including a diet higher in fiber and a regularly scheduled time for toileting after breakfast.
+At a follow-up visit six weeks later, Donald describes the changes he has been making, including a diet higher in fiber and a regularly scheduled time for toileting after breakfast.
 The patient notes that he is having fewer episodes of incontinence.
 He uses the anal plug when he leaves home, which he is now doing more frequently, and he is playing golf three times a week.
-He describes his life as “much improved” and is motivated to continue with the current interventions.
+Donald describes his life as “much improved” and expresses his motivation to continue with the current interventions.

 CONCLUSION